Itinerary

 Optional Activities

-- Visit the majestic Monumento a La Revolución, a significant monument to the Mexican Revolution housing a museum and offering impressive views from its dome
+- Visit the majestic Monumento a La Revolución, a significant monument to the Mexican Revolution, housing a museum and offering impressive views from its dome

-- Stroll along Paseo de la Reforma, a 15-kilometer boulevard lined with statues, luxury shops, and vibrant cafes
+- Stroll along Paseo de La Reforma, a 15-kilometer boulevard lined with statues, luxury shops, and vibrant cafes

-- Admire the iconic El Ángel de la Independencia, a golden angel statue commemorating a century of Mexican independence
+- Admire the iconic El Ángel de La Independencia, a golden angel statue commemorating a century of Mexican independence

-- Explore the upscale district of Polanco, often dubbed the 'Mexican Beverly Hills,' famous for luxury stores, acclaimed restaurants, and cultural institutions like the Museo Soumaya
+- Explore the upscale district of Polanco, often dubbed the 'Mexican Beverly Hills,' famous for its luxury stores, acclaimed restaurants, and cultural institutions like the Museo Soumaya

-Landmarks Paseo de la Reforma El Ángel de la Independencia Monumento a La Revolución Polanco Museo Soumaya Avenida Masaryk
+Landmarks Paseo de La Reforma El Ángel de La Independencia Monumento a La Revolución Polanco Museo Soumaya Avenida Masaryk

 - Day 4